-- 4.11 This Plan amplifies the Local Plan Strategy by providing allocations of land for various different land uses, and site specific policies.
+4.11 This Plan amplifies the Local Plan Strategy by providing allocations of land for various different land uses, and site specific policies.
 In the latter part of 2013, work progressed again on the Local Plan Sites Document, where possible, especially regarding infrastructural and environmental capacity and development viability.
 Therefore, site visits were undertaken for all sites in the Market Towns and Service Villages.
 This was to support an anticipated publication of the preferred sites in 2014.
 However, this milestone was not met due to other more pressing work commitments (the progression of the Helmsley Plan to Adoption and the progression of CIL through Submission, Examination, Approval and finally implementation).
-Therefore, Members considered the Preferred and Options for sites in spring 2015 and consultation on the preferred sites in the Service Villages and potential options of sites in the Market Towns was undertaken from 2 November to 14 December 2015. - 4.12 The Council spend 2016 evaluating comments received and evaluating the supporting material which has been submitted with a view to further consultation in 2016 which took place in the autumn on the Review and Identification of Visually Important Undeveloped Areas. - 4.13 Key technical studies: transport modelling, Gypsy and Traveller Assessment and Air Quality Impact Assessment were also finalised.
+Therefore, Members considered the Preferred and Options for sites in Spring 2015 and consultation on the preferred sites in the Service Villages and potential options of sites in the Market Towns was undertaken from 2 November to 14 December 2015.

-- 4.14 Members of the District Council approved the Publication of the Local Plan Sites Document at a meeting of Council on the 12 October, following the recommendation of Planning Committee.
+- 4.12 The Council spend 2016 evaluating comments received and evaluating the supporting material which has been submitted with a view to further consultation in 2016 which took place in the Autumn on the Review and Identification of Visually Important Undeveloped Areas. - 4.13 Key technical studies: transport modelling, Gypsy and Traveller Assessment and Air Quality Impact Assessment were also finalised. - 4.14 Members of the District Council approved the Publication of the Local Plan Sites Document at a meeting of Council on the 12 October, following the recommendation of Planning Committee.
 At that meeting the Local Development Scheme was also updated.
-With March 2018 being the anticipated submission of the Local Plan Sites Document and Policies Map. - 4.15 The Local Plan Sites Document was submitted for Examination on the 29 March 2018, in accordance with the Local Development Scheme.
+With March 2018 being the anticipated submission of the Local Plan Sites Document and Policies Map. - 4.15 The Local Plan Sites Document was Submitted for Examination on the 29 March 2018, in accordance with the Local Development Scheme.
 The Hearing Sessions took place over two weeks between September and October of 2018.
 A Main Modifications consultation was commenced on the 4 February 2019 and that consultation ended on the 18 March 2019.
-The Local Plan Sites Document was found sound by the Inspector appointed to examine the Plan and it was adopted in July 2019.
-It was not the subject of a legal challenge. - 4.16 The Local Plan Sites Document will be part of the Ryedale Plan Review.
+The Local Plan Sites Document was found sound by the Inspector appointed to Examine the Plan and it was adopted in July 2019.
+It was not the subject of a legal challenge. - 4.16 At the time of writing (December 2020) it is not clear whether the Local Plan Sites Document will be part of the Ryedale Plan Review at this time.
+Previously a whole- Plan review was proposed.
+Due to uncertainties about Local Government Re-organisation this may result in a partial review.
+This will be set out in the following year's AMR, and the LDS which is due to be approved my Members in February 2021.